Pulling countries together: An interview with Rick Okon about Das Boot

 Well, I’m focusing on Das Boot at the moment as we are going to shoot this year, and this will take a couple of months.
 This is my main focus right now, but of course there are other things coming but nothing fixed yet.
 So there’s nothing I can tell you right now!

-Das Boot: Season Three is released digitally on demand on on 15th May 2022.
+Das Boot: Season Three is released on Sky Atlantic and streaming service NOW on 15th May 2022.

 Watch the trailer for Das Boot here: